-We then put together a storyboard to really ‘sell’ the event and compile a shot list, because we want to be in the right places at the right times to gather the best footage possible to deliver the narrative that we agree in the storyboard and the production schedule.
+We then put together a storyboard to really ‘sell’ the event, and compile a shot list.
+The shot list is really important because we want to be in the right places at the right times to gather the best footage possible to deliver the narrative that we agreed in the storyboard and the production schedule.

 We aim to turn these videos around really quickly so that you can ride off the impact of the conference and the swell of social media coverage to maximise the impact.

 In some cases, it is relevant and desired to put your event out there to a wider audience.
 That might be because the venue can’t hold the number of people that wish to be part of the event, it may be because the conference is being held in a location that is hard for some to get to, or it might be that the price of attendance is really high and many can’t afford it.

 Live streaming can work for any of these situations as we have the equipment to live stream the activity straight to the web.
 With our kit we can live stream to free services like YouTube and Facebook.
 Depending on the level of complexity required and if it is to be sat behind a pay-wall, we can use several other facilities like Ustream and Livestream which over more customisable control.
 For more information on our live streaming capabilities, read our blog on how we do it.

 What are the benefits of an event video?